bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures: Methodology

+with a prespecified large $N$ and learned latent rank $N' = \sum_{n = 1}^{N}A_{nn}$.
+If $A$ is fixed as an identity matrix, this formulation is identical to that in Section \ref{sec:methods_mh} for latent rank $N$.

 Each factor inclusion indicator $A_{nn}$ has a Bernoulli prior.
-The prior probability of factor inclusion $q$ is determined by a random variable $R$, which represents the expected rank and has a uniform hyperprior between 0 and $N$.
+The prior probability of factor inclusion $q$ is determined by a random variable $R$ representing the expected rank with a uniform hyperprior.
 The value $q$ is bounded away from 0 and 1 to prevent the Gibbs sampler from getting stuck at the endpoint ranks 0 or $N$:

-In practice, we set $N$ to a large number.
-By learning the posterior distribution of $A$, we also learn the implied posterior distribution of the latent rank $N' = \sum_{n = 1}^{N}A_{nn}$.
+If $A_{nn}$ is sampled as $0$, hyperpriors of $P$ and $E$ retain some information on the excluded signature, reducing the extent of label switching.

 Including $A$ in the model induces a highly multimodal posterior.
-We adapt the tempering approach used in \citet{grabski2023bayesian} for the Gibbs updates of $A$ and $R$, where the likelihood term is raised to a temperature power $\gamma$: $A_{nn}\sim p(A_{nn})p(M|A_{nn}, ...)^\gamma$ and $R \sim p(R)p(M|R, ...)^\gamma$.
+We adapt the tempering approach used in \citet{grabski2025bayesian} for the Gibbs updates of $A$ and $R$, where the likelihood term is raised to a temperature power $\gamma$: $A_{nn}\sim p(A_{nn})p(M|A_{nn}, ...)^\gamma$ and $R \sim p(R)p(M|R, ...)^\gamma$.
 The temperature $\gamma$ progresses from 0 to 1 over the course of a burn-in period.
 Early samples are from the prior alone, allowing better exploration of the parameter space, and once $\gamma = 1$, samples are from the full conditional.
 No tempered samples are used for posterior inference.

-We also introduce Sparse Bayesian factor inclusion (SBFI), which replaces the likelihood in the Gibbs update of $A_{nn}$ with $e^{-\frac{1}{2} \text{BIC}}$ to encourage sparsity in the latent rank: